 He looked up at her.
 “You must admit, there is almost a kind of classic literary insanity to their actions.”

-“You stifle that fucking tendency of yours toward layered meanings of overwritten symbolism right now Hemi Howell.
+“You stifle that fucking tendency of yours toward layered meanings of overwritten symbolism right now, Hemi Howell.
 Whenever you do that, it gives me the same crawling-nauseated feeling as sticking my hand in a toilet bowl full of unflushed shit.
-The Ocean is plenty fucking dramatic enough without having to spread some kind of pretentious icing of bullshit modern literary sludge on top of it… Alright?
+The ocean is plenty fucking dramatic enough without having to spread some kind of pretentious icing of bullshit modern literary sludge on top of it . . . alright?
 Now, are they gaining on us?
 How long before we have to start worrying about them putting a torpedo in the water?”

 “No way to tell just yet.
 They likely have the same difficulty as us—moving fast through the surface garbage puts them at risk of hitting something.”